-Who may lawfully intercept?
+3.1 Who may lawfully intercept?

-Section 69 empowers the "Central Government or a state government or any of its officers specially authorised by the Central Government or the state government, as the case may be" to exercise powers of interception under this section.
+Section 69 empowers the "Central Government or a State Government or any of its officers specially authorised by the Central Government or the State Government, as the case may be" to exercise powers of interception under this section.

-Under the Interception Rules 2009, the secretary in the Ministry of Home Affairs has been designated as the "competent authority", with respect to the Central Government, to issue directions pertaining to interception, monitoring and decryption.
-Similarly, the respective state secretaries in charge of Home Departments of the various states and union territories are designated as "competent authorities" to issue directions with respect to the state government [18].
+Under the Interception Rules 2009, the Secretary in the Ministry of Home Affairs has been designated as the "competent authority", with respect to the Central Government, to issue directions pertaining to interception, monitoring and decryption.
+Similarly, the respective State Secretaries in charge of Home Departments of the various States and Union Territories are designated as "competent authorities" to issue directions with respect to the State Government.18

-Central Government State/Union Territory Ordinary Circumstances Secretary in the Ministry of Home Secretary in charge of Home Affairs Departments of State Emergency Head or second senior most officer Authorized officer not below the of security and law enforcement rank of Inspectors General of Police
+Central Government State/Union Territory

+Ordinary Secretary in the Secretariy in charge

+Circumstances Ministry of of Home

+Home Affairs Departments of

+State